fusonic/dotnet-extensions/docs/UnitTests/README.md

         var options = new SqlServerDatabasePerTestStoreOptions
         {
             ConnectionString = Configuration.GetConnectionString("SqlServer")!,
-            CreateDatabase = CreateSqlServerDatabase
+            TemplateCreator = CreateSqlServerTemplate,
+            DatabasePrefix = "project_test_" // Optional.
+Defines a prefix for the randomly generated test database names.
+            DatabaseDirectoryPath = "C:/mssql/data" // Optional.
+Defaults to docker image default path.
         };
         var testStore = new SqlServerDatabasePerTestStore(options);
         services.AddSingleton<ITestStore>(testStore);
         services.AddDbContext<AppDbContext>(b => b.UseSqlServerDatabasePerTest(testStore));
     }

-    private static async Task CreateSqlServerDatabase(string connectionString)
+    private static async Task CreateSqlServerTemplate(string connectionString)
-    {
-        await using var dbContext = new AppDbContext(connectionString);
-        await dbContext.Database.EnsureCreatedAsync();
+        => await SqlServerTestUtil.CreateTestDbTemplate<SqlServerDbContext>(connectionString, o => new SqlServerDbContext(o));
 }
-}
 ```

+The connection string must have the `Intial catalog` set.
+It determines the name of the template database.
+All tests will use a copy of the template database.

+The `TemplateCreator` specifies the method to create a template.
+It has to create and seed the database and create a backup for the copies used for the tests.
+Fortunately, the `SqlServerTestUtil` provides a method to do exactly that.

 ### Configuring any other database

-The database support is not limited to PostgreSql.
+The database support is not limited to PostgreSql and SQL Server.
 You just have to implement and register the `ITestStore`.

 For a simple example with SqLite, check `Fusonic.Extensions.UnitTests.EntityFrameworkCore.Tests` -> `SqliteTestStore` and `TestFixture`.